LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

 .. c:function:: int ARKStepSetRelaxTol(void* arkode_mem, sunrealtype rel_tol, sunrealtype abs_tol)

-   Sets the nonlinear solver relative and absolute tolerance on changes in :math:`r` when solving :eq:`ARKODE_RELAX_NLS`.
+   Sets the nonlinear solver relative and absolute tolerance on changes in :math:`r` iterates when solving :eq:`ARKODE_RELAX_NLS`.

-   If the residual (see :c:func:`ARKStepSetRelaxResTol`) or solution tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
+   If the residual (see :c:func:`ARKStepSetRelaxResTol`) or iterate update tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).

    The default relative and absolute tolerances are :math:`4 \epsilon` and :math:`10^{-14}`, respectively, where :math:`\epsilon` is floating-point